 - Vermont Community Foundation: Vermont’s largest foundation, major catalyst for nonprofit capacity-building and sector development.

-We also would like to express our gratitude to our many key community partners:
+We also would like to express our gratitude to our many key community partners who have support Vermont’s RBA work:

 - A.D.
 Henderson Foundation